-- When using only one DDR DIMM, insert the DDR DIMM into DDR1 or DDR3 socket. - You can install a pair of identical DIMMs in DDR1 and DDR2 and another pair of identical DIMMs in DDR3 and DDR4.

-Note: • In dual channel mode, always install an identical (the same type and size) DDR DIMM pair in sockets.

-- It is not recommended to use a three DIMM configuration. - Memory channel speed is determined by slowest DIMM populated in system.
+- When using only one DDR DIMM, insert the DDR DIMM into DDR1 or DDR3 socket. - You can install a pair of identical DIMMs in DDR1 and DDR2 and another pair of identical DIMMs in DDR3 and DDR4. - Note: In dual channel mode, always install an identical (the same type and size) DDR DIMM pair in sockets. - Using the three DIMMs configuration is not recommended. - Memory channel speed is determined by slowest DIMM populated in system.